Banging Toolbox

 You can use your jigsaw to cut thicker slabs of timber, but you do have to keep a few things in mind.

 Jigsaws have thin blades with a lot of flex to them, so they tend to follow the easiest route through the grain.
-This makes it difficult to cut square on a straight line, even if you use a straight edge on thicker materials.
+This makes it difficult to cut squares on a straight line, even if you use a straight edge on thicker materials.

 You could get better results when cutting timber by using the correct blade, making sure that it’s sharp, and combining a higher speed setting with a slower pushing action.